 When a baby is having surgery, it can be a scary experience for the parents and the baby.
-However, the closeness and security of breastfeeding can be very calming and comforting.
-Usually, when a baby is scheduled for surgery, breastfeeding will have to be delayed for a period prior to, during, and after surgery.
-This is true for either a minor procedure, in which your baby will only need to be in the hospital for a few hours, or more extensive procedures, requiring several days of hospitalization.
+But the closeness and security of breastfeeding can be very calming and comforting.
+Surgery may interrupt breastfeeding for a period of time.

 Managing breastfeeding after surgery

 In most cases, your baby will be able to breastfeed once he or she is awake enough to drink liquids without problems, as advised by his or her healthcare provider.
 Regardless of the length of time this takes, there are some things you can do to make the experience less stressful, including the following: